PierreAdams/Evil-M5Project/README.md

 </div>

+## NEW Feature! from v1.3.8: Web Siphoning Cookie!!!
+### Introducing the ability to scan, check status, and print on vulnerable printers.
+Inspired by the great work of Samy Karmar's : https://github.com/samyk/poisontap

+**Web Siphoning Cookie**:
+   - Provide a Web page that charge multiple hidden iframes with different domain.
+   - When the iframes is loaded, the domain is spoofed and answer a javascript that grab the cookie for this domain.
+   - The cookies is send to the webserver that save it on the sdcard.

+**Limitations**:
+   - Modern browser have limitations against this attack, Firefox use `network.cookie.cookieBehavior` in about:config to protect cookies if you put the value to 4, the attack is effective.
+   - Javascript may not be executed on all smartphone.

+**Workflow**:
+   - Start portal.
+   - Choose XX-WebSiphonCookie.html.
+   - When page is loaded the script execute the attack and cookie are logged on SDcard.

 ## NEW Feature! from v1.3.7: Printer Attack!!!
 ### Introducing the ability to scan, check status, and print on vulnerable printers.